codingwithmagga/mathvizanimator/docs/first_steps/index.rst

 Save the project
 ++++++++++++++++

 The project can be saved by clicking on **File->Save As** and choose file name and destination.
 There is currently no option to save via shortcut or directly to the same file.
-You have to overwrite by following the process as explained before.
+You have to overwrite your save file by following the process as explained before.

 .. image:: images/save_project.png
   :width: 600